api3dao/airkeeper/README.md

 - Subscription and template details are expected to be provided in the airkeeper.json file meaning that Airkeeper will not fetch that information from AirnodeProtocol contract.

+## Scripts

+The scripts directory contains scripts that ca be used to test the lambda functions against a local running eth node.

+### Local PSP beacon update

+First you need to start a local node and grab private keys of funded test accounts to add them to each account in the psp-beacon-local.json config file.

+After that you can run the following command:

+- `yarn run setup:psp-local`: Deploys the DapiServer contract and registers a single subscription.
+Use the values displayed in the console to fill in the `airkeeper.json` file.
+Then you can run `yarn sls:invoke-local:psp` to update the beacon using PSP.